Abhilashareddy/18CSL38/Lab Programs.md

 _Support the program with appropriate functions for each of the above operations_
 ___

-**7. Design, Develop Implement a menu driven in C for the following operations Singly Linked List (SLL) of Student Data with the fields USN, Name, Branch, Sem, PhNo**
+**7. Design, Develop Implement a menu-driven in C for the following operations Singly Linked List (SLL) of Student Data with the fields USN, Name, Branch, Sem, PhNo**

-* Create a SLL of N Students Data by using front insertion
+* Create an SLL of N Students Data by using front insertion

 * Display the status of SLL and count the number of nodes in it

-* Perform Insertion/Deletion at End of SLL
+* Perform Insertion/Deletion at the End of SLL

-* Perform Insertion / Deletion at Front of SLL(Demonstration of stack)
+* Perform Insertion / Deletion in Front of SLL(Demonstration of stack)

 * Exit
 ___

-**8. Design, Develop and Implement a menu driven Program in C for the following operations Doubly Linked List (DLL) of Employee Data with the fields: SSN, Name, Dept. Designation Sal, PhNo**
+**8. Design, Develop and Implement a menu-driven Program in C for the following operations Doubly Linked List (DLL) of Employee Data with the fields: SSN, Name, Dept. Designation Sal, PhNo**

 * Create a DLL. of N Employees Data by using end insertion.

 * Display the status of DLL and count the number of nodes in it

-* Perform Insertion and Deletion at End of DLL
+* Perform Insertion and Deletion at the End of DLL

-* Perform Insertion and Deletion at Front of DLL
+* Perform Insertion and Deletion in Front of DLL

 * Demonstrate how this DLL can be used as Double Ended Queue

 * Exit
 ___

-**9. Design, Develop and Implement a Program in C for the following operations on Singly Circula Linked List (SCLL) with header nodes**
+**9. Design, Develop and Implement a Program in C for the following operations on Singly Circular Linked List (SCLL) with header nodes**

 * Represent and Evaluate a Polynomial P(x,y,z) = 6x³y¹z-4y2+3x³y2+2xyz-2xyz'